scrap-warrior/Games-2b-pro-web-application/README.md

-A website made as a project for university.
+A website made as a group project for university.

 Technologies used:
   - HTML